-If the anticipated Dunnair sales can be achieved without further support infrastructure, then the company should over time return to profitability.
-The Company is looking to further grow sales in all product categories this next year.
+If the anticipated Dunnair sales can be achieved without further overhead cost, then the Company should return to profitability.

-Further geographical expansion is planned because of the limited opportunities in the Australian market but capital constraints limit the rate of this expansion.
+Further geographical expansion is planned because of the limited opportunities in the Australian market but personnel and capital constraints limit the rate of this expansion.

-Your directors present their report on the Air Change International Limited ("ACI" or "the Group"), consisting of Air Change International Limited ("the Company" or "parent entity") and the entities it controlled at the end of, or during, the year ended 30 June 2018.
+Neil Fimeri Managing Director Your directors present their report on the Air Change International Limited ("ACI" or "the Group"), consisting of Air Change International Limited ("the Company" or "parent entity") and the entities it controlled at the end of, or during, the year ended 30 June 2019.